-The Neponset River Greenway on the Boston and Milton shore of the River is a miles-long, multi-use trail that, when the one “missing link” is completed (see below), will extend from the mouth of the Neponset River in Dorchester (Port Norfolk neighborhood) to the Martini Shell in Hyde Park.
+The Neponset River Greenway Trail on the Boston and Milton shore of the River is a miles-long, multi-use trail that, when completed, will extend from the mouth of the Neponset River in Dorchester (Port Norfolk neighborhood) to the Martini Shell in Hyde Park.

 Uniting the communities of Dorchester, Hyde Park, Mattapan and Milton, the trail connects a series of parks and provides an exciting opportunity to appreciate the outdoors in an otherwise urban area.